- Best Electric Tankless Water Heater Reviews

 2. Gas Tankless Water Heaters

-The second type of tankless water heaters is powered by either natural or a propane gas.
+The second type of tankless water heaters is powered by either natural or propane gas.
 These machines do not differ greatly when it comes to their mode of operation or efficiency.
 However, the installation process for gas models is a bit different since they require electricity for their pilot light and a gas connection for their fuel source.

 The water heating process is the same as it is in an electrically powered unit, except there is an additional step – the gas is burned in a chamber, which creates the heating energy.
 Then, this heat is transferred to the heating elements and pipes.
 There is also the ventilation process of getting rid of harmful gas fumes that simultaneously happens when the water is heated.